-Based on the modelling results, the minimum water system requirements can be met and the results are summarized in Table 5.2-4.
-The Watermain Methodology and Analysis memo is included in Appendix D.
+Several additional scenarios were simulated, including 1) Connection at Hydro Road only and 2) Connection to Hydro Road and emergency connection to the reatment plant feed.
+Based on the modelling results, the minimum water system requirements can be met for all scenarios and the results are summarized in Table 5.2-4.
+The Watermain Methodology and Analysis memo is included in Appendix D. The following table illustrates the results with connect to Hydro Road and Lakefront Promenade, but the memo in Appendix D includes all results and suggests that system is fully functional without the Lakefront Promenade Connection.